billerickson/Genesis-Title-Toggle/readme.txt

 3. If you check "hide" on Theme Settings, this metabox is displayed on the Edit screen.

 == Changelog ==

+= 1.4 =
+* Updated to work with all StudioPress themes with post formats

 = 1.3 =
 * Updated the metabox library to latest version